⚡ Crypto.com Goes to War with SEC and Gary Gensler

 The SEC’s overreach persists,

-despite bipartisan indications that the next Administration will take a more constructive and effective approach to advancing crypto in the U.S.,the company emphasized.
+despite bipartisan indications that the next Administration will take a more constructive and effective approach to advancing crypto in the U.S.,

 Crypto.com claims that the SEC has exceeded its legal authority by classifying nearly all crypto assets as securities, regardless of how they are sold.